 Depending on your state’s laws, your living will may need to be notarized and signed in front of witnesses to be legally binding.
 States also have different requirements for who can be a witness — usually, doctors and other health care providers who could have a conflict of interest can’t act as a witness for their patients’ living wills.

 When does a living will go into effect?

 A living will goes into effect when your doctor determines you can’t communicate your health care wishes due to incapacitation.
 Some states require two doctors to provide written certification of your incapacitation before your living will becomes effective.

-Although the document becomes legally binding when it’s signed according to state requirements, it has no effect on your care and treatment while you’re still competent and capable of making and communicating decisions about your care.
+Although the document becomes legally binding when it’s signed according to state requirements, it does not affect your care and treatment.
+At the same time, you’re still competent in making and communicating decisions about your care.